 As a group they came to build on a strong driving rhythm section, pulled together by melodic guitar hooks, showcasing a powerful yet sensitive vocal styling to complete a tight group with unique musical chemistry that was rich in ambient textures and dark moods, the music travels through a broad spectrum of human nature, realism and hope, including a remake of Mad World, by Tears for Fears.

 Their influences ranged from Deftones, A Perfect Circle, Tool, Van Halen, Iron Maiden, and Black Sabbath but comparisons have been made to the likes of Evanescence, Rush, Led Zeppelin, and a heavier version of Blondie.
-Throughout their careers each members have worked with renowned artists and producers, including Canada's "First Lady" of guitar Liona Boyd, punk legend Art Bergman, Juno nominee guitarist Pavlo, and producer Arnold Lanni.
+Throughout their careers each members have worked with renowned artists and producers, including Canada's "First Lady" of guitar Liona Boyd, punk rock legend Art Bergman, Juno nominee guitarist Pavlo, and producer Arnold Lanni.

 At time of writing they were ready to present the world with the upcoming release of their first video single Mad World.